sonic-net/SONiC/doc/mpls/MPLS_hld.md

 #### Future Requirements
 - SONiC CLI support for MPLS operational commands.
 - FRR Zebra FPM support for MPLS in-segment entries and MPLS next-hops.
-- Support for VRFs
+- Support for VRFs.

 ### Architecture Design
-For MPLS, SONiC SwSS infrastructure Route and Next Hop support is extended to include optional MPLS label stack in addition to the existing IPv4/IPv6 address information.
+For MPLS, SONiC SwSS infrastructure route and next-hop support is extended to include optional MPLS label stack in addition to the existing IPv4/IPv6 address information.

 ### High-Level Design